 - Non-dippers and risers are at an increased risk for target organ damage and cardiovascular events.
 Non-dippers have been found to have lower melatonin levels at night.

 - The renin angiotensin system (RAS) is considered to be the most important endocrine regulator of cardiovascular homeostasis.

 - Pineal RAS modulates the synthesis of melatonin.

-- Accumulating evidence suggests that angiotensin not only interferes with melatonin synthesis and release but also both hormones interact at several levels having opposing effects in cardiovascular and metabolic pathophysiology.
+- Accumulating evidence suggests that angiotensin not only interferes with melatonin synthesis and release but also that both hormones interact at several levels, having opposing effects in cardiovascular and metabolic pathophysiology.

 Circadian rhythms and antihypertensive treatment

 - Melatonin: PR melatonin improves nocturnal BP.